fledge-iot/fledge/docs/91_version_history.rst

        - An issue with the dynamic reconfiguration of filters in control pipelines has been resolved.
        - An issue that could cause the control dispatcher service to fail when changing the destination of a control pipeline has been resolved.
+       - An issue with the control dispatcher that prevents operations with no parameters from being correctly passed via control pipelines has been resolved.
        - An issue in the control dispatcher that could cause a crash if a control pipeline completely removed the request has now been resolved.
        - An issue that could cause an error to be logged when installing the control dispatcher has been resolved.
 The error did not prevent the dispatcher from executing.
        - An issue when using the PostgreSQL storage plugin and data containing double quotes within JSON data has been resolved.